-Linear A letters are pictograms that exhibit acrophony, that is, their initial sounds are the same as the name of the letter.
-I have found most of the names, but not all.
+Linear A letters are pictograms, drawn to represent their name.
+These pictograms exhibit acrophony, that is, their initial sounds are the same as the name of the letter.

-A - 08 HAkka 'Old Woman', aka 'axe'
+A - 08 HANDAkka 'Old Woman', aka 'axe'

 A stands for Akka, 'Old Woman', Earth Mother, rotund Venus from the caves of France; Goddess of Snakes, Mistress of Honeybees, Wielder of Axes, Shamaness of Prophecy, first and oldest goddess.
 She holds a snake in either hand.